picatrix1899/barghos/barghos-util/src/main/resources/reasoning.md

 calculations, it should be sufficient to use a very small tolerance to counteract the FPE.
 However, to check for collision between two AABBs, a greater tolerance is probably required).

+## Reason for - Usage of "is", "has" prefix in functions

+The prefix "is" or "has" is used in function names whether the function returns a value that represents a detectable state that is not directly modifiable.
+For example The Nullable class contains a getter and setter called "value".
+But it also contains the function "hasValue", which determines whether the value is set or not.
+It is a member on the class but does not directly represent a value but a state the object is in.

+## Reason for - Usage of "to", "from" prefix in functions

+The prefix "to" or "from" is used in functions that perform a conversion.
+For example a function "toArray" converts logically the current object into an array.